aurelien-riv/ariviere.github.io/_posts/2020-01-14-php-gdb-breakpoints-without-xdebug.markdown

 * we would have to handle properly the value we get, and the process is not the same depending on the data type (object, array, string, int, ...) ;
 * we would have to repeat the operation on array and object items, which increases the complexity again

+Web processes won't wait for you to attach them with GDB, so you'll have to guess which one is yours, and by attaching it while it runs, it may already be too late when you attach it.
+Plus, attaching the wrong one will pause the loading of someone else's process, maybe one of a customer.
+However, CLI applications can be started from GDB, so you can put your breakpoints before the PHP binary is launched.

 ## Advantages
 XDebug is limited to user defined functions and methods.
 Using GDB, we can break on "internal" functions (such as file\_exists) and methods (such as PDOStatement::execute), which are defined inside PHP or its modules.

+Contrary to XDebug, only the attached process suffers from performance degradation, instead of all of them.

+Using a debugger avoids altering the source code to understand what a process does.

 ## GDB instructions

+Earlier, I wrote a post to explain [how to get the current php backtrace using GDB][2019-12-07-which-function-php-executing].
+Please read it before you carry on as it gave you a macro definition for "phpbt" (used in the examples) and explained some members of the zend\_execute\_data structure.

 ### Break on a function
 ```
 break execute_ex if \